Explore the User Inerface

 GST-BP-Selected-A

-Active Blend-Point - has a red, or orange, outline, is at the start of the red Selected Segment.
+Active Blend-Point - has a red, or orange, outline, at the start of the red Selected Segment.

 GST-BP-Start-A